What is Lifestyle Health?

 A large body of scientific literature supports a strong relationship between lifestyle habits and health.
 It is estimated that seventy to eighty percent of chronic disease conditions such as Type 2 diabetes, coronary heart disease, hypertension, obesity, arthritis and some types of cancer can be directly attributable to lifestyle behaviors.
 Evidence reveals that optimal management and prevention of these chronic conditions incorporates dietary, exercise, stress management, and smoking cessation interventions.
 Therefore, healthcare professionals are in a critical position to positively influence the health of their patients/clients by serving as role models and providing practical guidance for healthy lifestyle choices.

-The program is designed to provide healthcare professionals with the tools they need to incorporate evidence-based, lifestyle interventions into their practice for the management and prevention of chronic diseases.
+The program is designed to provide current and future healthcare professionals with the information and tools they need to incorporate evidence-based, lifestyle interventions into their practice for the management and prevention of chronic diseases.

 Graduates will be prepared to: